 ||All England Reporter

-Negligence - Duty to take care - Existence of duty - Exposure to asbestos dust - Claimant exposed to asbestos dust during courses of employment with CBPL - CBPL ceasing to exist and claimant issuing proceedings against defendant parent company - Defendant accepting breach of duty of care if claimant establishing duty of care owed to him - Whether claimant establishing defendant owed to him a duty of care.
+Negligence - Duty to take care - Existence of duty - Exposure to asbestos dust - Claimant exposed to asbestos dust during courses of employment with CBP - CBP ceasing to exist and claimant issuing proceedings against defendant parent company - Judge finding defendant assumed responsibility for duty of care to claimant - Whether judge erring.

 - An Official transcript is the final version of the judgment prepared by shorthand writers.
 LexisLibrary contains all judgments from the High Court and aboveView Judgment

 - The All England Law Reports comprises judgments with headnotes and catchwords indicating the area of law and key issues of the case prepared by legally qualified editorsFind AllER Reports

 - Commentary discussing this particular case from LexisLibrary's comprehensive range of titles including Butterworths, Halsbury's and TolleyView related commentary

 - Cases related to this particular case that are related to, or discuss this caseView related cases